Ida Momennejad

 About

-Every Friday (4 PM ET) I cohost The Learning Salon (with John Krakauer).
+Most Fridays (4 PM ET) I cohost The Learning Salon (with John Krakauer & Melanie Mitchell).

-In 2023 I am delighted to serve as the 10th cohort of mentors at the New Inc, the incubator for creative science, the new museum.
+I am delighted to serve as a mentor at the New Museum's New Inc, the incubator for creative science.

 My training is in cognitive computational neuroscience (via computer science and philosophy).
 I've previously worked at Columbia University, Electrophysiology, Memory, and Navigation Lab, did my postdoc at Princeton (where I collaborated with Ken Norman, Matt Botvinick, Jon Cohen, Nathaniel Daw), my PhD was in psychology (Berlin, Germany, Bernstein Center for Computational Neuroscience), BSc in software engineering (Tehran, Iran), & MSc in Philosophy of Science (Utrecht, Netherlands).